equinor/records/doc/format.md

 Records are intended to make exchange of RDF safer and easier.
 More details on motivation and background in [motivation.md](motivation.md)

 ## Record Format Summary
-Records is an immutable collections of triples, forming an RDF graph.
-A record consists of at least two named graphs: a metadata graph, and a content graph.
+Records is an immutable collections of named graphs, forming a RDF dataset.
+A record consists of at least two named graphs: one metadata graph, and one or more content graphs.

-The metadata graph in the record is of type [:Record](https://rdf.equinor.com/ontology/record/Record), and the record's identity is defined by the IRI of this named metadata graph.
+The metadata graph in the record is of type [:Record](https://rdf.equinor.com/ontology/record/Record), and the record's identity is the IRI of this named metadata graph.
-The content graph on the other hand, is not of type [:Record](https://rdf.equinor.com/ontology/record/Record).
+The content graph does not have any restrictions on type.
 Furthermore, the content graph is not allowed to make statements about the metadata graph.
 In other words, a triple, in which the subject is the id of the metadata graph, should not exist within the content graph.
 The metadata graph is connected to the content graphs with the [:hasContent](https://rdf.equinor.com/ontology/record/hasContent) predicate:

     :metadataGraphId :hasContent :contentGraph1, ..., :contentGraphN

 The contents of a record are immutable by agreement and specification.
 If changes are made to the metadata graph or any of the content graphs linked via [:hasContent](https://rdf.equinor.com/ontology/record/hasContent), the integrity of the record is compromised.
 The schema is formalized in [record-syntax.ttl](../schema/record-syntax.ttl) and [record-syntax.shacl](../schema/record-syntax.shacl).
 Further, experimental, axioms are in [record-rules.ttl](../schema/record-rules.ttl)

 ## Namespaces
 * rec: https://rdf.equinor.com/ontology/record/